-There is a thesis option for students with a strong academic record and strong writing skills.
+There is a thesis option for students with a strong desire to engage in research and the academic writing process.
+The thesis option is contingent on the backing of faculty member.
 Students who pursue a thesis cannot have any unsatisfactory marks (including Cs or "unsatisfactory") in coursework or in clinic.
 It is expected that this thesis will be of such quality that it can be presented at a state, regional, or national professional conference and/or published in a national professional journal.
 If you complete a thesis, you will need to identify a faculty member with common research interests to direct your research.
 If that faculty member agrees, they will serve as Chair of your thesis committee and will assist you in forming your committee.
 This committee will advise you as you prepare and write the thesis, and they will direct and participate in your oral defense.
 Speak to a PhD level faculty member for Plan A thesis option information, including details and Division/University requirements, processes, and paperwork.